cabforum/cabforum.org/content/posts/2017/2017-06-21-2017-06-21-f2f-minutes-meeting-41-berlin.md

 Gerv wondered whether it would be useful to insert hints in the BRs to indicate which section of a CP/CPS document is best to put information about compliance to each requirement.

 Ryan said that, looking at the recent OCSP ballot, some CAs put information about CRL/OCSP into section 7.2, others in section 4.6.
 ETSI documents tend to more rigorously mandate the structure and content of the resulting document (e.g. “section 7.6 shall be a table describing…”).
-He felt that more rigorous approach might be more useful with the BRs—more of a “fill in the blank” approach.
+He felt that more rigorous approach might be more useful with the BRs-more of a “fill in the blank” approach.

 Neil pointed out that it’s not a simple mapping.
 CAs have to put in explanatory text indicating how you arrived at that mapping.
 Sometimes the placement of a section may be very obvious, but other times (he cited domain validation) they may be all over the map.
 In addition, he pointed out, some sections in the BRs have no text at all.

 Ryan said CAs have asked Google, “What do you want in this section?”
 He said Google is looking for, “You said you validate these things: how do you validate them?
 Which methods do you use?”
 3647 would get to the substance of what’s needed, but it’s still not sufficient.
 The only issue with being too prescriptive about structure is that it may cause conflicts for participation in multiple PKIs like the Federal Bridge whose requirements for mapping might conflict with the BRs.

-### Network Security Working Group – Initial Discussions. {#Network_Security_Working_Group\_.2BIBM_Initial_Discussions.}
+### Network Security Working Group – Initial Discussions.

 Note Taker: Dean Coclin